 Legends of Runeterra is Riot Games’ collectible card game, set in the same universe as League of Legends.
-A large part of the champions found in League of Legends have been split across six factions in Legends of Runeterra, namely: Demacia, Freljord, Ionia, Noxus, Piltover and Zaun, and Shadow Isles.
+A large part of the champions found in League of Legends have been split across six factions in Legends of Runeterra, namely: Demacia, Freljord, Ionia, Noxus, Piltover and Zaun, Shadow Isles, and Bilgewater.
 In this article we’ll take a look at the four champions from the Shadow Isles, their second level, their Champion Spells and any other cards related to them.

 On the official map of Runeterra, the Shadow Isles’ description reads: “The Shadow Isles were once a beautiful realm, long since shattered by a magical cataclysm.
 Now, Black Mist permanently shrouds the land, tainting and corrupting with its malevolent sorcery.
 Those who perish within it are condemned to become part of it for all eternity… and worse still, each year the Mist extends its grasp to reap more souls across Runeterra.”